Next Top Model (Greek TV series) season 1: Episode 14

 The girls arrived upset at the house by Nayla's surprising elimination.
 The next day, they were dressed as brides and posed with a male model while having to photograph themselves.
 Seraina won the challenge and picked Maria to share two dresses and lingerie as her prize.
 At a mock commercial for Kellogg's, Seraina and Dimitra impressed the most and won a spa visit.
-Later, the models were greeted by Jenny Balatsinou & Christoforos Kontentos and were asked to look chic wearing male clothes.
+Later, the models were greeted by Jenny Balatsinou & Christoforos Kontentos and were asked to look chic wearing men's clothes.
 Ioanna was determined as the best and picked Monika to share a date with two male models.
 At a casting for Pierre Cardin, Seraina & Ioanna impressed the most and get to walk on the runway show of the designer.
 The photo shoot was Renaissance-inspired and the models were dressed with Haute Couture dresses.

 At the judging panel, the girls had to walk in front of the judges wearing a high-fashion dress and a casual outfit.
 Seraina was chosen as the best.
 All of the girls impressed with their photos, but some of them were criticized for their runway walk.
 In the end, Athina and Dimitra landed in the bottom two.
 Athina was eliminated and Dimitra was spared for the third time.